This article is about generative AI, a rapidly moving and controversial domain of computer science. Some facts and opinions may quickly get outdated.

 - Ubuntu 26.04 beta, Live USB, no internet connection since startup

-- CPU backend
+- Llama.cpp build b8672, both CPU and Vulkan backend

-- Models previously
+- Models previously downloaded from HuggingFace

 Results